 Find out more about fishing (and rock fishing) safety from the RecFishWest website.

 A driving holiday in one of the world’s largest states can involve long distances, varied conditions and large commercial vehicles known as ‘road trains’.

 Before you get behind the wheel, familiarise yourself with the road rules in WA with a visit to the Road Safety Commission website.

 There are strict laws regarding alcohol consumption in WA.
 To avoid penalties or alcohol-related injury while on holiday, find out more about alcohol and the law.

 Travelling with a disability

-Refine your online search for accommodation and tours by clicking ‘Disabled Access’ and you’ll find a wide range of holiday experiences catering for seniors and people with disabilities.
+Refine your online search for accommodation and attractions by clicking ‘Disabled Access’ and you’ll find a wide range of holiday experiences catering for seniors and people with disabilities.